• Skip to main content

 Massage Gun

-Massage guns have become really popular lately.
+Massage guns have become a really recovery tool for runners lately.
 There are many options with all different price ranges.
 Since I have so many other recovery tools, I couldn’t justify spending $300-$500 on the top massage gun.
-For my birthday last month I asked for this one which had good reviews.
-I don’t have anything else to compare it to, but I like it.
-I’ve been using it for a few weeks now and I think it’s a good addition to my other recovery tools.
+For my birthday a few years ago I asked for this one which had good reviews.
+Since then I have also received the Bob and Brad Air 2 mini massage gun and Theragun Mini Massage gun.

 Learn more about how massage guns can help runners!